 Try Not to Panic

-Finally, if you find yourself losing control, try to keep your cool.
+To finish off our beginner swimming tips, let’s discuss “panic.” if you find yourself losing control, try to keep your cool.
 Panicking will only make the situation more dangerous.
 If you struggle with everything you’ve got, you’ll only end up tiring yourself out.
 Instead, calm down.
 Try to tread water.
 Don’t push yourself too hard.
 You only need to get your nose or mouth barely above the surface.
 In the end, this may help you to save yourself from drowning.
 If you’d like to learn more, read our full blog post on the subject.

-These were some very basic swimming tips.
+These were some very beginner swimming tips.
 It pays to learn as much as you can before dipping a toe into the pool.
 To learn more, be sure to check out the rest of our handy blogs.